serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

   }
 }
 ```

 Not a whole lot out of the ordinary here for configuring our graphiql IDE endpoint.
 Just a few things to note concerning AWS Lambda:

 - If you're not using a custom domain for your function, you'll need to change your `endpointURL` to add the stage prefix on deployment, otherwise graphiql won't be able to find your API when running on AWS.
 This can be confusing because it will run just fine locally.
 Had me scratching my head over this one for a little while!
 - If you do want to use a custom domain, I used [this Serverless article](https://serverless.com/blog/serverless-api-gateway-domain/?rd=true) and [this part of the AWS documentation](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html) to help get mine configured.
-This will really depend on your domain registrar and configuration, so I'm not going to attempt to cover that rabbit hole here.
-Good luck!

 `schema.js`
 ```javascript